Isotopic tiling theory for hyperbolic surfaces: The Mapping Class Group of an Orbifold

 The MCG of a space is often studied by looking at the action of the homeomorphism classes on isotopy classes of curves.
-For example, let $\mathcal{O}=2222a$, with $a\ge 2$, then $\Mod(\mathcal{O})$ is one of two different types of groups.
-If $a=2$, $\Mod(\mathcal{O})=\Mod(S_5)$, the usual MCG of the $5$-punctured sphere with punctures $p_1,...,p_5$ corresponding to the hyperbolic rotations $r_1,...,r_5$.
+For example, let $\mathcal{O}$ be an orbifold with symmetry group $G:=\pi_1(\mathcal{O})=2222a$, with $a\ge 2$, then $\Mod(\mathcal{O})$ is one of two different types of groups.
+If $a=2$, $\Mod(\mathcal{O})=\Mod(S_5)$, the usual MCG of the $5$-punctured sphere with punctures $p_1,...,p_5$ corresponding to the fixed points of hyperbolic rotations $r_1,...,r_5$.
 If $a>2$, $\Mod(\mathcal{O})$ is the subgroup of $\Mod(S_5)$ corresponding to those homeomorphism classes that fix the conical singularity $a$.
-It is well-known that the elements of finite order in $\pi_1(2222a)$ are characterisic, i.e. are preserved as a set under automorphisms.
-If, moreover, an automorphism $\alpha$ is type preserving and orientation preserving, $\alpha(r_i)=tr_jt^{-1}$ \cite{Zieschang1966}.
+The set of elements of finite order in $G$ is characterisic, i.e. preserved as a set under automorphisms.
+If, moreover, an automorphism $\alpha:G\to G$ is type-preserving and orientation preserving (see below for an algebraic definition of orientation preserving), $\alpha(r_i)=tr_jt^{-1}$ for some $t\in G$~\cite{Zieschang1966}.
 It is impossible that this kind of transformation sends an elliptic transformation to a nontrivial power of itself.
 Indeed, assume that $r^d=trt^{-1}$ for some $d>1$.
 Then $r^{d-1}=trt^{-1}r^{-1}=[t,r]$ is elliptic.
-However, by \cite[pp.\ 191-193]{Friedrich2008}, the commutator of an elliptic transformation with any other transformation cannot be elliptic.
-Together with the general statements in theorem \ref{thm:mcgout} below, the above reasoning implies that these types of transformations never yield an automorphism of the whole orbifold group, even if they do yield ones of the local group.
-This generalizes an observation made in \cite{evansper1} and \cite{evansper2}, and discussed in more detail in \cite{myfphd}, whereby the placement of generators in certain domains of $\mathbb{H}^2$ is prohibited.
+However, the commutator of an elliptic transformation with any other transformation cannot be elliptic~{\cite[pp.\ 191-193]{Friedrich2008}}.
+Therefore, mapping an elliptic transformation to a conjugate of a nontrivial power of itself can never yield an automorphism of the whole orbifold group, even if it does yield one of the local group.
+This generalizes an observation made in \cite{evansper1} and \cite{evansper2}, and discussed in more detail and illustrated with pictures in \cite{myfphd}, whereby the placement of rotational centers for generators in certain domains of $\mathbb{H}^2$ is prohibited.